StatMiller/academic-kickstart/content/talk/regionalmathstat/index.md

 event: UNCG Regional Mathematics and Statistics Conference
 event_url: https://mathstats.uncg.edu/rmsc/
 location: Greensboro, North Carolina
-summary: **Won best graduate student presentation.** Developed a new Bayesian Hierarchical model to account for measurement error using all the pixels in an image.
+summary: (Best graduate student presentation winner) Developed a new Bayesian Hierarchical model to account for measurement error using all the pixels in an image.
 abstract: "Scanning transmission electron microscopy can directly image the atomic structure of materials.
 To resolve this structure, the material must be aligned along a direction such that columns of atoms are projected onto the image.
 The local relationships between the intensities and distances of these projected atom columns can inform our understanding of structure--property relationships to ultimately further improve the materials.
 Measurement error in the atom column locations can, however, introduce bias into parameter estimates.
 Here, we create a spatial Bayesian hierarchical model that treats the locations as parameters to account for measurement error, and lower the computational burden by approximating the likelihood using a non-contiguous block design around the atom columns.
 We conduct a simulation study and analyze real data to compare our model to standard spatial and non-spatial models.
 The results show our method corrects the bias in the parameter of interest, drastically improving upon the standard models."
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.